ljhwang/LSD_Sphinx/docs/source/find_data/organizations/UNAM.md

 ## Data Availability
 310,000 paper seismograms are stored with Biblioteca Conjunta de Ciencias de la Tierra, UNAM.

-The catalog of records with the link to images of seismograms generated in Mexico from the 1900s to date can be accessed online. [[search database](http://132.248.182.16:8991/F/-/?func=find-b-0&local_base=ati01)]
+The catalog of records with the link to images of seismograms generated in Mexico from the 1900s to date can be accessed online. [[search database](http://132.248.182.16:8991/F/-/?func=find-b-0&local_base=ati01)] <!--broken link-->

 **no. available** | **format** | **dpi** | **color**
 | :---: | :---: | :---: | :---: